Congratulations to our 2018 scholarship recipients! Recipients were recognized at the DeRoin Memorial Luncheon on Saturday, March 24, 2018.

-Charles Ashby Scholarship (Two Scholarships Awarded)
+Charles F. Ashby, MD, Memorial Scholarship (Two Scholarships Awarded)

 The NAFP Foundation established the Donald J. Larson, MD, Scholarship in memory of Dr. Larson in 2008.
 Don was a valued member and was president of the Nebraska Academy in 1978.
 He was an acclaimed teacher of family medicine graduate education and served as program director of the Lincoln Family Practice Residency Program.
 This scholarship is presented annually to a family medicine resident who is interested in family medicine in rural practice.

-Haiti Mission Scholarship
+Haiti Mission Trip Scholarship

 The Haiti Mission scholarship is given to a resident or student who is interested in participating in a medical mission trip to Haiti.
 Dr. Joe Miller has been very instrumental in the development and support of this scholarship program and he has participated in many trips to Haiti over the past few years.

-Medical Mission Grant
+Medical Mission Trip Grant

 Dr. Kathleen Bliese Walk, a trustee on the NAFP Foundation Board, was instrumental in establishing the Medical Mission Scholarship in 2002 to help defray expenses for medical students participating in medical mission trips as part of their medical educational experience.

-William A. DeRoin Scholarship
+William A. DeRoin, MD, Memorial Scholarship

-Dennis DeRoin Scholarship
+Dennis DeRoin, MD, Memorial Scholarship